 Seating: 700

-Status: The Victoria has now been gutted for use as retail space.
+Status: The Victoria was later gutted for use as retail space.
 It was a mattress store and fashion shop for years, then a market.
-As of 2023 it's a 99 cent mart and an optician.
+As of 2025 it's a 99-cents-and-up store called Beto Mart and Optica El Rey, an optician.

 2007 - The building as a mattress store and fashion shop.
 Thanks to Ken McIntyre for sharing this photo he took on the private Facebook group Photos of Los Angeles.